hdShang/arxiv-daily/docs/cs-CL/2025-09-03/papers/250904523v1-using-llms-to-create-analytical-datasets-a-case-study-of-reconstruct.md

 ---
 layout: default
-title: Using LLMs to create analytical datasets: A case study of reconstructing the historical memory of Colombia
+title: "Using LLMs to create analytical datasets: A case study of reconstructing the historical memory of Colombia"
 ---

 # Using LLMs to create analytical datasets: A case study of reconstructing the historical memory of Colombia